NEMO Tensor All-Season and Extreme Sleeping Pad Reviews

 The Nemo Tensor Extreme (and the Nemo Tensor All-Season, not pictured) have baffles uses their proprietary Spaceframe baffle design, which yields more stable and comfortable support than other sleeping pads.

-As with earlier models of the Tensor, the superior comfort of this pad comes from its baffle design.
+The superior comfort of this pad comes from its baffle design.

-Unlike other sleeping pad manufacturers like Therm-a-Rest (which uses horizontal baffles) or ExPed (which uses vertical baffles), NEMO uses their proprietary Spaceframe baffle design.
+Unlike other sleeping pad manufacturers like Therm-a-Rest (which uses horizontal baffles) or ExPed (which uses vertical baffles), NEMO uses their proprietary SpaceFrame baffle design.
 The result is small divots that remind me of a mattress at home.
 Using a low-stretch fabric, these "trusses" yield more stable support than other pads.
 There's no bottoming out or slipping and sliding.
 There's just enough stretch in the fabric that it moves with you without moving too much.

 Width and Height